andhikapp28/Object-Classification-with-ESPCAM-and-HCSR04/README.md

-# Object Classification with distance from sensor
+# SONAR with HC-SR04 and Object Classification with ESP32-CAM
 Object Classification with distance sensor was originally made for our team "Embedded System" final project.

 ### Member